Angry Birds Go!

-Angry Birds Go! is a kart racing game and the eighth game in the Angry Birds video game series.
-The game was co-developed by Rovio Entertainment and Exient Entertainment, and was released on November 15, 2013.
-The game was compatible with Hasbro Telepods that will allow the player to summon a specific kart.
+Angry Birds Go!, also formatted as Angry Birds Go, is a 2013 kart racing game and the eighth game in the Angry Birds video game series.
+The game was co-developed by Rovio Entertainment and Exient Entertainment.
+The game was compatible with Hasbro Telepods that would allow the player to summon a specific kart.
 The game's tracks are located on the 3D-rendered Piggy Island.
 The game also featured upgradable karts and unique powers for each character.

-As of October 2015, Angry Birds Go! has been downloaded over 100 million times.
-The game stopped receiving major updates from Rovio in 2018, and was removed from the App Store and Google Play in 2019.
+Angry Birds Go! was released on December 11, 2013.
+As of October 2015, Angry Birds Go! had been downloaded over 100 million times.